Nova Scotia Immigration — Latest Snapshot September 2025

 Priority Focus for 2025

-Applications from outside Canada, particularly in non-priority areas, are largely not being processed, except in a few targeted fields like:
+Applications from outside Canada, particularly in non-priority areas, are largely not being processed, except in a few targeted fields like trucking,, Science & Technology, clean energy , resource development (especially through the AIP).

 Reality for Temporary Foreign Workers Inside Canada